o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/DCC/Maya/readme.md

 And you'll need to know where the DCCsi is located, we will install package dependancies there.

 Note: you may need to update the paths below to match your local o3de engine install!

+This is py2.7 requirements: DccScriptingInterface\Tools\DCC\Maya\requirements.txt

+The following will install those requirements into a sandbox area that we can boostrap in DCC tools running py2.7

 C:\Program Files\Autodesk\Maya2020\bin>